Defconbots/2015_Competition_Rules/README.md

 If you have questions or comments about the rules create an issue in this repository.

+**These rules are in development and are subject to change but will be finalized by May-2015.**

 ## Spirit of the Contest

  * Build an autonomous robot with an aiming mechanism and a laser